 2. VAT Return Period

-The VAT Return period is important for any business as it sets a deadline for filing a return and also helps the entity to keep a track on their filings.
+The VAT Return period is important for any business as it sets a deadline for filing a return and also helps the entity to keep track of their filings.

-3. VAT on Sales and All Other Inputs
+3. VAT on Sales and All Other Outputs

 The details regarding standard tax supplies need to be furnished according to the Emirates level.